-Nitro Radish - An impressively fast grower, this radish has a large tuber and an ideal C:N ratio to build soil.
-Seed 30 days prior to frost.
+Nitro Radish- An impressively fast grower, this radish has a large tuber and an ideal C:N ratio to build soil.
+Seed 30 days prior to frost at 2 to 3 lbs/A in a mix or 6lbs/A alone.